Model studies of fluctuations in the background for jets in heavy ion collisions: Simulations

 \section{Simulations}

-The measured single particle double differential spectra for \pikp from~\cite{Abelev:2012hxa} are fit to a Boltzmann-Gibbs Blast Wave distribution~\cite{Ristea:2013ara}~\cite{Schnedermann:1993ws}
+The measured single particle double differential spectra for \pikp from~\cite{Abelev:2012hxa} are fit to a Boltzmann-Gibbs blast wave distribution~\cite{Ristea:2013ara,Schnedermann:1993ws}

-where \pT is the transverse momentum, $y$ is the rapidity, $N$ is the normalization, $m$ is the mass of the particle, $\beta_{s}$ is the surface velocity, $n$ is an exponent describing the evolution of the velocity profile, and $T_{kin.}$ is the kinetic freeze out temperature.
+where \pT is the transverse momentum, $y$ is the rapidity, $N$ is the normalization, $m$ is the mass of the particle, $\beta_{s}$ is the surface velocity, $n$ is an exponent describing the evolution of the velocity profile, and $T_{kin.}$ is the kinetic freeze-out temperature.
 The $I_{0}$ and $K_{1}$ are modified Bessel functions.
 The reduced radius, $r^{\prime{}}$, is integrated over from 0 to 1.
-The multiplicity of each particle species is determined from ratios~\cite{Abelev:2013vea} and is scaled up assuming a constant charged particle multiplicity per unit pseudorapidity, $dN_{ch}/d\eta$.
-This is a reasonable approximation for the pseudorapidity region used in this analysis, $-1.0 < \eta < 1.0$.
-The multiplicities are determined from measurements of the charged particle multiplicities in~\cite{Aamodt:1313050}.
-Only the centrality bins in~\cite{Abelev:2013vea} are available (0--5\%, 5--10\%, 10--20\%, 20--30\%, 30--40\%, and 40--50\%).
+The multiplicity of each particle species is determined from charged particle ratios~\cite{Abelev:2013vea} and is scaled up assuming a constant charged particle multiplicity per unit pseudorapidity, $dN_{ch}/d\eta$.
+This is a reasonable approximation for the pseudorapidity region used in this analysis, $-0.9 < \eta < 0.9$.
+The multiplicities are determined from measurements of the charged particle multiplicities in ALICE at the LHC~\cite{Aamodt:1313050}.
+Only the centrality bins in~\cite{Abelev:2013vea} are available (0--5\%, 5--10\%, 10--20\%, 20--30\%, 30--40\%, and 40--50\%) and there are no fluctuations in the multiplicity within a centrality bin.
 Only charged hadrons are generated for this analysis.
+Furthermore, all particles produced from \BG are uncorrelated except through correlations with the event planes.

 The azimuthal asymmetry in heavy ion collisions is decomposed using